CORA HILTON

 About Me

-As an Integrative therapist, I bring ideas from lots of different places into my work, beyond just the world of therapy theory.
+As an Integrative therapist, I blend lots of different influences into my work, beyond just the world of therapy theory.
 My experience with languages, literature and philosophy ensures these are frequent presences in my therapy room.
-Also, as a classic Millennial, I am very interested in pop culture, and firmly believe that even truly terrible reality TV can provide a window into ourselves, in the most surprising ways (it’s not only dusty old therapy tomes that house the big ideas).
-Consequently, sessions with me are just as likely to include ideas from Aristotle and Simone de Beauvoir as they are Mean Girls or The Traitors.
+Also, as a classic Millennial, I am very interested in pop culture, and firmly believe that even truly terrible reality TV can provide a window into ourselves, in the most surprising ways (it’s not only dusty old therapy tomes that house important insight).
+Consequently, sessions with me are just as likely to feature Aristotle and Simone de Beauvoir as they are The White Lotus or Love Lies Bleeding.

 - Gay